Safa-Ali-Ahmed/Excel-Pizza-Sales/README .md

 - Organize and clean raw data using **Power Query**
 - Summarize data with **Pivot Tables**
 - Visualize insights using **Charts & Dashboards**
-- Build an interactive and dynamic dashboard for stakeholders
+- Build dashboard for stakeholders

 ---